IstvanGercsak/BudgetCalculator-ThirdMileStoneProject/Readme.md

 #### Search functionality

-- As a user, I want to search after item
+- As a user, I want to search after my sub items

 #### Summarize

-- As a user, I want to see my full Balance
 - As a user, I want to see my balance based on my groups
+- As a user, I want to see my savings

+#### Charts

+- As a user, I do not want to see chart if I don't have any group
+- As a user, I want to see the charts based on my group sum value
+- As a user, I want to see my charts with different colors after every page loading

 ## Features